camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/update-zeebe.md

 ## Update

-Please see the [update guide](/guides/update-guide/introduction.md) for specific instructions per Zeebe version.
+See the [update guide](/guides/update-guide/introduction.md) for specific instructions per Zeebe version.

-To update a Zeebe cluster we recommend to follow these steps:
+To update a Zeebe cluster, take the following steps:

-1. Shutdown all Zeebe brokers and other components of the system
+1. Shut down all Zeebe brokers and other components of the system.
-1. Take a filesystem snapshot of you Zeebe broker `data` folder and Elasticsearch `data` folder if used
+1. Take a filesystem snapshot of you Zeebe broker `data` folder and Elasticsearch `data` folder if used.
-1. Update all Zeebe brokers and gateways to the new version
+1. Update all Zeebe brokers and gateways to the new version.
-1. Restart the system components
+1. Restart the system components.

 ## Partitions admin endpoint

 This endpoint allows querying the status of the partitions and performing operations to prepare an upgrade.

 The endpoint is available under `http://{zeebe-broker}:{zeebe.broker.network.monitoringApi.port}/actuator/partitions` (default port: `9600`).